KewJS/Finance_Chatbot/README.md

 # Finance_Chatbot
 <p align="center"><img width="1000" height="300" src="https://surveysparrow.com/wp-content/uploads/2020/11/Advantages-of-adding-chatbot-for-website-@2x-Copy-1.png"></p>

-This project initiated from **ChatBot**, using advance language model like GPT2 and advance words embedding to build a chatbot for banking service, focusing on answering questions raised by customers for banking services, with the big plan on creating a delightful shopping experience.
+This project initiated from **ChatBot**, using advance language model like GPT and advance words embedding to build a chatbot for banking service, focusing on answering questions raised by customers for banking services, with the big plan on creating a delightful shopping experience.
 With this conversation data - <code>intents.json</code> with <font color='blue'>tags as target, where patterns as questions</font>, we would create the **ChatBot** that would tackle customers need on any finance inquiries.

 ## Table of Contents
 * **1. About the Project**